Synival/BaseMUD/README.md

 * NPC breath attacks now use a shared `perform_breath_attack()` function.
 * Some spells (like 'blindness') now can be invoked with or without messages so other spells that use cause the affect won't give "spell failed" messages.
+* Mob / object materials are now stored in a table rather than as a simple string.

 There are some higher-level abstractions that have likely caused a slight performance hit or a little more memory usage, but this is hardly an issue in 2019 ;) Some profiling will